Wellingborough

 Originally named "Wendelingburgh" (the stronghold of Wændel's people), the Anglo-Saxon settlement is mentioned in the Domesday Book of 1086 as "Wendelburie".
 The town's market was granted a royal charter in 1201 by King John.
 At the 2021 census, it had a population of 56,564.
-The built-up area also includes suburbs Wilby, Great Doddington, Little Irchester and Redhill Grange.
+The built-up area also includes suburbs Wilby, Great Doddington, Little Irchester, Redhill Grange, Stanton Cross, Waendel View and Glenvale Park.

 History

-The town was established in the Anglo-Saxon period and was called "Wendelingburgh".
+The town was established in the Anglo-Saxon period and was called "Wendelingburgh", deriving from the Old English waendelburh or waendelingburh meaning 'Waendel's burh' (fortification).
 It is surrounded by five wells: Redwell, Hemmingwell, Witche's Well, Lady's Well and Whytewell, which appear on its coat of arms.
-Henrietta Maria came with her physician Théodore de Mayerne to take the waters on 14 July 1627.
+Henrietta Maria, the Queen Consort of King Charles I, came with her physician Théodore de Mayerne to take the waters on 14 July 1627.

 The medieval town of Wellingborough housed a modest monastic grange – now the Jacobean Croyland Abbey – which was an offshoot of the monastery of Crowland (or Croyland) Abbey, near Peterborough, some 30 mi down-river.
 This part of the town is known as Croyland.

 All Hallows Church is the oldest existing building in Wellingborough and dates from c.
 1160.
 The manor of Wellingborough belonged to Crowland Abbey Lincolnshire, from Saxon times and the monks probably built the original church.
 The earliest part of the building is the Norman doorway opening in from the later south porch.
 The church was enlarged with the addition of more side chapels and by the end of the 13th century had assumed more or less its present plan.
 The west tower, crowned with a graceful broach spire rising to 160 ft, was completed about 1270, after which the chancel was rebuilt and given the east window twenty years later.
 The church was restored in 1861 by Edmund Francis Law.
 The 20th-century Church of St Mary was built by Ninian Comper.

 Wellingborough was given a Market Charter dated 3 April 1201 when King John granted it to the "Abbot of Croyland and the monks serving God there" continuing, "they shall have a market at Wendligburg (Wellingborough) for one day each week that is Wednesday".